Oppose the Confirmation of Brett Kavanaugh to the Supreme Court of the United States

 In another immigration case, Fogo de Chao Inc. v.
 Department of Homeland Security, a company challenged DHS’s refusal to grant temporary visas to foreign workers with specialized cultural knowledge relating to Brazilian-style cooking, even though such visas had been granted in the past.
 The majority sided with the restaurant and its workers, and remanded the case for further consideration.
 Judge Kavanaugh dissented, leaving the majority to express “puzzlement” and to question whether Judge Kavanaugh embraced “woodenly excluding any and all knowledge or skills acquired by an employee solely because those skills and knowledge were learned from family or community rather than in-company trainers.”

 Troubling Views on Presidential Power: Judge Kavanaugh has expressed extreme and disturbing views about presidential power.
 Despite being a lead author and prosecutor on Kenneth Starr’s independent counsel team when it was a Democratic president under investigation, he now believes that presidents should not be subject to civil lawsuits or criminal investigations while in office.
 In a 2009 law review article, Judge Kavanaugh wrote that “we should not burden a sitting President with civil suits, criminal investigations, or criminal prosecutions” and “the country loses when the President’s focus is distracted by the burdens of civil litigation or criminal investigation and possible prosecution.”
 Had this been the law in the 1970s, the Supreme Court would not have had the opportunity to rule on the Watergate tapes case in United States v.
 Nixon, and President Nixon would never have resigned from office.
+Tellingly, Judge Kavanaugh has expressed the view that the unanimous United States v.
+Nixon was “wrongly decided.”
+In a 2016 panel discussion, Judge Kavanaugh was asked if he could think of a case that deserves to be overturned.
+He responded: “Yes” and then named the 1988 Supreme Court ruling, Morrison v.
+Olson, which upheld the law authorizing independent counsels.
+Judge Kavanaugh stated: “It’s been effectively overruled but I would put the final nail in.”
 In a 1998 law review article, Judge Kavanaugh said that a sitting president should have “absolute discretion” to determine whether and when to appoint a special counsel.
 And he has said that special counsels should be “appointed (and removable) in the same manner as other high-level executive branch officials” ─ in other words, whenever it would be convenient to the president.
 In a 1998 panel discussion, Judge Kavanaugh raised his hand after the moderator asked: “How many of you believe as a matter of law that a sitting president cannot be indicted during the term of office?”

 Judge Kavanaugh’s record demonstrates that he lacks the requisite independence from President Trump to serve as a much-needed check on his abuses of power.
 As commentator Simon Lazarus has observed: “If President Donald Trump wished to replace retired Supreme Court justice Anthony Kennedy with a successor likely to back the White House in any Russia investigation showdown with Special Counsel Robert Mueller, or, more broadly, to legitimate Trump’s penchant for sabotaging laws he disfavors, he could not have done better than nominate Brett Kavanaugh.”